 The impact of therapy also happens in the hours and days in between your weekly sessions with your therapist.
 Take time to record the thoughts and feelings that emerge during the week, perhaps through journaling or drawing or meditating.
 You may see, hear, do or dream something that resonates with what you had spoken about that week and that may lead you to an ‘aha’ moment of insight and clarity.
 It’s helpful to note all of this down so you can observe your process unfolding.

-Take the first step towards finding the support you need: call 020 8673 4545 to speak to our reception team, who will match you with one of our therapists.
-You can also email us on email@example.com.
+Take the first step towards finding the support you need: call 020 8673 4545 to speak to our Front of House team, who will match you with one of our therapists.
+You can also email us on [email protected].